N-class blimp: Survivors

 Two N-class blimp control cars are currently located at the National Museum of Naval Aviation at NAS Pensacola, Florida.

 The cockpit from the control car for ZPG-2, BuNo 141561, also known as Snow Bird, has been restored and is on display at the museum.
 Launching from NAS South Weymouth, Massachusetts in March 1957, this airship made two crossings of the Atlantic before touching down at NAS Key West, Florida.
 All told, Snow Bird spent just over eleven days aloft in covering 9,448 miles without refueling.
-For his performance on the flight, the airship commander, CDR Jack R. Hunt, USN, received the Harmon International Trophy (e.g., Harmon Trophy) for Aeronautics.
+For his performance on the flight, the airship commander, Jack R. Hunt, received the Harmon International Trophy (e.g., Harmon Trophy) for Aeronautics.

 Following its deflation in 1962, the control car of ZPG-3W number 2, BuNo 144243, was stored for many years at NAS Lakehurst.
 New Jersey.
 It is currently recorded as in storage at the National Museum of Naval Aviation at NAS Pensacola, Florida awaiting restoration.
 Following storage at NAS Lakehurst, It had reportedly been in storage at AMARC / 309th Aerospace Maintenance and Regeneration Group at Davis-Monthan AFB, Arizona from at least 1993 until being relocated to the National Naval Aviation Museum (NNAM), at NAS Pensacola in 1995.
 At some point post-1995, the control car of 144243 was returned to the 309 AMARG at Davis-Monthan AFB due to space limitations at NNAM.
 Although currently residing in unprotected storage, it still represents a far less humid environment and protects the control car from further deterioration until it can be returned to NNAM for eventual restoration and display.

 Under the 1962 unified Department of Defense air vehicle designation system, the ZPG-3W was re-designated the EZ-1C in late 1962.